Tools and resources to help your company expand globally

 Exclusion From Taxation

-Certain products and services are exempt, such as used motorized vehicles; importation of goods by the National Ministry of Defense; certain real estate transactions; admission to artistic, scientific or cultural events, sponsored by the Public Education Ministry; premiums for or payments from life insurance contracts; exports of goods; entrance to sporting events; importation of cultural or sporting awards and trophies; freight from other countries to Chile and vice versa; importation of capital assets incorporated to investment projects in Chile, under certain circumstances.
+Various goods and services qualify for exemption, including the sale of used motorized vehicles, imports by the National Ministry of Defense, specific real estate transactions, admission to artistic, scientific, or cultural events supported by the Public Education Ministry, premiums for or payments from life insurance contracts, exports, entry to sporting events, importation of cultural or sporting awards and trophies, freight to and from Chile, and importation of capital assets incorporated into investment projects in Chile, under specific conditions.

 Exporters are exempted from the VAT on their foreign sales and have a right to a reimbursement for the VAT paid on goods and services acquired as part of their export activities.